 At the conclusion of this course, participants should be able to:

-• Describe the advances in genetic testing including prenatal and postnatal indications, gene panels, genome sequencing, interpretation, genetic counseling, and ethical and legal issues.
+• Describe the recent advances in laboratory genetic testing including prenatal and postnatal indications, constitutional and somatic cancer testing, emerging technologies, and variant interpretation.

-• Recognize the importance of diversity, equity, and Inclusion in clinical genetic care and research, and that inclusion is an essential component for the genetic workforce development.
+• Recognize the importance of community, outreach, engagement and advocacy in clinical genetic care, research, and genetic workforce development.

-• Analyze the need for innovation and new approaches to transforming the current practice of genetic medicine to achieve a vision of genomically-informed precision population health.
+• Analyze the need for innovation, interdisciplinary collaboration with other medical specialties, and new approaches to advance the practice of genetic medicine toward a vision of genomically-informed precision population health.